 Each Chief has ultimate responsibility for patient care with respect to their Clinical Service affairs.
 In addition, each Chief has the below-listed duties.
 These duties are evaluated by the CMO annually and a report is given to the CEO.

-Accountability to the MSEC and the GB for all professional, administrative, clinically related, and quality improvement functions within their Clinical Service.
+Accountability to the MSEC and the GB or authorized designee for all professional, administrative, clinically related, and quality improvement functions within their Clinical Service.

 Integration of the Clinical Service into the primary functions of the organization.